SAP Industry Solutions Licensing

 Licensing tip for Utilities: Monitor your customer numbers and meter counts closely.
 Implement a process (with your billing department) to regularly report how many active contracts you have relative to your licensed entitlement.

-This way, if you approach a threshold, you can plan a contract adjustment proactively rather than face an audit surprise.
 Also consider long-term energy transition changes – e.g., if you start offering new services (solar installations, EV charging), check if those processes introduce new SAP functionality that isn’t covered under your existing license.

 Oil & Gas Industry (SAP IS-Oil & Gas)